-More active travellers enjoy kayaking/canoeing 32 miles across the island on the Admiralty Island Canoe Route from Angoon (an indigenous Tlingit village) to Mole Harbor, consisting mainly of lakes and streams but carrying of up to 3 miles may be required.
+More active travellers enjoy kayaking/canoeing 32 miles across the island on the Admiralty Island Canoe Route from Angoon (an indigenous Tlingit village) to Mole Harbor, consisting mainly of lakes and streams but carrying the transport for up to 3 miles may be required.

 Katmai’s other main attraction is 14 active volcanoes; possible activities include include hiking, backpacking, camping, back country skiing, fishing, kayaking and boat tours.